-1- Barristers at the bar must be self-employed.
-However the House of Law will pay their expenses of office rent, secretarial staff, etc.

-- 2- They must be independent and must be briefed by any solicitor.
-In addition, in civil cases, they can be approached directly by the public. - 3- Barristers have rights of audience in all courts.
-Their other work involves giving advice and opinions on points of law or potential cases and drafting papers for court. - 4- Employed barristers may work for the Mount Vema Prosecution Services, Government
+- 1 Barristers at the bar must be self-employed.
+However the Mount Vema House of Law will pay their expenses of office rent, secretarial staff, etc. - 2-They must be independent and must be briefed by any solicitor.
+In addition, in civil cases, they can be approached directly by the public. - 3-Barristers have rights of audience in all courts.
+Their other work involves giving advice and opinions on points of law or potential cases and drafting papers for court.

-Departments, local authorities or business and shall retain their rights of audience with limitation on who they may represent.
+4-Employed barristers may work for the Mount Vema Prosecution Services, Government Departments, local authorities or business and shall retain their rights of audience with limitation on who they may represent.

-Legal Executives / Para-Legals
+Mount Vema Legal Executives / Para-Legals

-- 1- To become a member of the Mount Vema Institute of the Legal Executives it is necessary to be over 25 years of age, to have the Institute examinations and to have worked in a solicitor's firm or other comparable employment such as the Mount Vema Prosecution Services for at least five years. - 2- Legal executives may work in solicitors' firms and deal with the more straightforward cases. - 3- They have limited rights of audience in civil courts to make unopposed applications.
+1-To become a member of the Mount Vema Institute of the Legal Executives it is necessary to be over 25 years of age, to have the Institute examinations and to have worked in a solicitor's firm or other comparable employment such as the Mount Vema Prosecution Services for at least five years.

+2-Legal executives may work in solicitors' firms and deal with the more straightforward cases.

+3-They have limited rights of audience in civil courts to make unopposed applications.

-License Conveyancers
+Mount Vema License Conveyancers

 They must specialize in the conveyancing of property.
-And complaints about license conveyancers are dealt with by the 'House of Law'.
+And complaints about license conveyancers are dealt with by the 'Mount Vema House of Law'.

-Regulation of the Legal Professions
+Regulation of the Mount Vema Legal Professions

-- 1- The Law Society of Mount Vema is the governing body of solicitors. - 2- It is a regulatory body that sets rules and discipline solicitors. - 3- It also acts as the representative of the interests of solicitors.
+- 1 The Mount Vema Law Society is the governing body of solicitors. - 2- It is a regulatory body that sets rules and discipline solicitors. - 3- It also acts as the representative of the interests of solicitors.

-The Barristers Association
+The Mount Vema Barristers Association

-- 1- The Barristers Association of Mount Vema is the governing body of barristers. - 2- As with the Law Society of Mount Vema, it has both regulatory right and representative functions. - 3- Complaints by clients about barristers may be investigated by the House of Law, who has the power to order a compensation payment for poor service. - 4- The House of Law hears serious complaints and has the power to disbar a barrister.
+- 1 The Mount Vema Barristers Association is the governing body of barristers. - 2-As with the mount Vema Law Society, it has both regulatory right and representative functions. - 3-Complaints by clients about barristers may be investigated by the Mount Vema House of Law, who has the power to order a compensation payment for poor service. - 4-The Mount Vema House of Law hears serious complaints and has the power to disbar a barrister.

-The House of Law

-1- The Mount Vema Lord Justice is the head of the Mount Vema House of Law.
+The Mount Vema House of Law

-- 2- The House of Law oversee solicitors, barristers and licensed conveyancers. - 3- The House of Law investigates whether complaints have been properly handled by the regulatory bodies. - 4- The House of Law has the power to order payment of compensation by an individual lawyer or firm.
+- 1-The Mount Vema Lord Justice is the head of the Mount Vema House of Law. - 2-The Mount Vema House of Law oversee solicitors, barristers and licensed conveyancers. - 3-The Mount Vema House of Law investigates whether complaints have been properly handled by the regulatory bodies. - 4-The Mount Vema House of Law has the power to order payment of compensation by an individual lawyer or firm.

-Suing a Lawyer
+Suing a Mount Vema Lawyer

-- 1- There must be a contract between a solicitor and a client.
+1-There must be a contract between a solicitor and a client.
 If there is a breach of contract, the client has the right to sue the solicitor.
-There should not be a contract between a client and their barrister. - 2- It is possible for a client to sue both solicitors and barristers for negligence.
+There should not be a contract between a client and their barrister.

+2-It is possible for a client to sue both solicitors and barristers for negligence.

-THE JUDICIARY
+THE MOUNT VEMA JUDICIARY

-There are Lower and Higher Court Judges in the Mount Vema Judiciary.
+There is a Lower and Higher Court Judges in the Mount Vema Judiciary.